department-of-veterans-affairs/va.gov-team/products/va-mobile-app/discovery-sprint/veteran-desirability/README.md

 ## Outcome

 At the end of the discovery sprint, we had two bets about what Veterans desire in a VA mobile app:
-1. **Features:** Authenticated features are more valuable to Veterans than unauthenticated features
+1. **Features:** Authenticated features are more valuable to Veterans than unauthenticated features.
-2. **Added Value:** A mobile application provides more value to Veterans than a mobile VA.gov experience.
+2. **Added Value:** A mobile application provides more value to Veterans than a mobile VA.gov experience because of native features like biometric login, camera and GPS.

 The next step is to validate these bets.
 See: [ux-research](https://github.com/department-of-veterans-affairs/va.gov-team/tree/master/products/va-mobile-app/ux-research)